 India, today, has the largest number of orphaned children in the world and spreading awareness of adoption is also spreading the positive notion that every child deserves a family.

-The decision to adopt a baby is very much a journey which can be daunting.
+The decision to adopt a baby is not an easy one to make.
 Before determining whether you're ready to adopt, keep the following in mind:

-• Resolve any infertility issues, including grieving your loss while trying a natural birth.
+- Resolve any infertility issues, including grieving your loss while trying for a natural birth.
 Prepare to have some emotions resurface after adoption.

-It's usual for any adopted person, adult of child, to have difficult, ambiguous feelings about being adopted.
+It's usual for any adopted child, to have difficult, ambiguous feelings about being adopted.